Parent Fact Sheets

 ENCOURAGE YOUR CHILD TO BE HONEST

 Teaching children honesty is a very important part of their development.
 Learning how to be honest helps the child build trusting relationships as they grow.
 However, we all know that very young children often do not tell the truth.
+For example: The four year old who has cookie crumbs all over their face says, “I didn’t eat it, Rover (the dog) ate it.”

 EMERGENCY EVACTUATIONS

 You never know when an emergency can happen in your home.
 For example: tornados, sever storms, fire or flooding can happen suddenly.
-It is important that you think about what types of emergencies can occur in you’re a have a plan for evacuation.
-There are things to tke int consideration when making a plan.
+It is important that you think about what types of emergencies can occur in your area and have a plan for evacuation.

 • The location of your home.
-Are you on a main street where you can get help quickly, or do you live out in the country?
+Are you on a main street where you can get help quickly, or do you live out in the country? •

-• Are you in a designated flood prone area?
+Are you in a designated flood prone area?

 • Does your neighborhood often experience power outages?